African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 DAY 1; (1 Night)

-God's WindowCrocodile RiverDeparting from Johannesburg at 06:30am we head towards Mpumalanga where mountains, panoramic passes, valleys, rivers, waterfalls & forests characterize the landscape.
-Few regions in the world can match the extraordinary beauty of the Lowveld & escarpment.
-We visit Pilgrims Rest, Mac-Mac Falls and God's Window, before staying in a lodge on the edge of the escarpment near Graskop.
+God's WindowDeparting from Johannesburg at 06:30am we head towards Mpumalanga where mountains, panoramic passes, valleys, rivers, waterfalls & forests characterise the landscape.
+Few regions in the world can match the extraordinary beauty of the lowveld & escarpment.
+We visit Pilgrims Rest, Bourke’s Luck Potholes and God's Window, before staying in a lodge on the edge of the escarpment near Graskop.

 Includes: